ProgrammerAL/Presentations-2025/confoo-2025/open-telemetry/presentation.md

 # What is Observability?

 "Observability is about getting the right information at the right time into the hands of the people who have the ability and responsibility to do the right thing.
 Helping them make better `technical and business decisions` driven by real data, not guesses, or hunches, or shots in the dark.
-Time is the most precious resource you have — your own time, your engineering team’s time, your company’s time." - Charity Majors (@mipsytipsy) CTO of Honeycomb
+Time is the most precious resource you have — your own time, your engineering team's time, your company's time." - Charity Majors (@mipsytipsy) CTO of Honeycomb

 ---